 Similar to the city and public transit bus accidents, you may be able to file a lawsuit against the city, municipality or county where the accident occurred but only if that city, municipality or county possesses of controls the school bus.
 In Pennsylvania, many school buses are owned and operated by private companies, which makes it impossible to sue the federal or state government.

-Find out your best legal strategy to recovering compensation depending on your particular circumstances.
+Find out your best legal strategy for recovering compensation depending on your particular circumstances.
 Contact the Dan Doyle Law Group and get a free consultation today.
 Call at 215-987-3730 or complete this contact form.